 WOW Pro Tip: From here, the spectacular view of Tashichho Dzong can be captured in a camera to make for a beautiful photo album.
 (Tashichho Dzong has been the seat of the government since 1952 and presently houses the throne room and offices of the king, the secretariat and the ministries of home affairs and finance)

 - Pay a visit to the Textile Museum where you would be transported to another time and place.

-- Drive towards the beautiful valley of Punakha passing by Dochula pass at - It is the highest point of the road which is at a height of 3150m and is adorned with chorten, mani wall and prayer flags.
+- Drive towards the beautiful valley of Punakha passing by Dochula pass - It is the highest point of the road at a height of 3150m and is adorned with chorten, mani wall, and prayer flags.
 If the sky is clear, you can enjoy a beautiful view of the highest peaks of Bhutan at a sight that stretches almost 180 degrees.

 Did you know?
 Punakha is still the winter residence of Je-Khenpo, the religious head of Bhutan.

-- Hike the Khamsum Yulley Namgyal Chorten - This Chorten/Stupa was built by Queen Mother of Bhutan, with hopes to bring peace and remoce the negative forces.
+- Hike the Khamsum Yulley Namgyal Chorten - This Chorten/Stupa was built by the Queen Mother of Bhutan, with hopes to bring peace and remove the negative forces.